ivanov/vim-ipython/README.rst

 * @memeplex for fixing the identifier grabbing on e.g. non-PEP8 compliant code
 * @pydave for IPythonTerminate (sending SIGTERM using our hack)
 * @luispedro for IPythonNew
-* @jjhelmus for IPython 3.x support.
+* @jjhelmus and @wmvanvliet for IPython 3.x support.

 Similar Projects
 ----------------